madwire-media/sails-generate-forestay/README.md

 - bug: in index, given a record's property value (like category: 7), if that model does not exist, it crashes the app.
 - text type doesn't exist anymore
 - `beforeCreate` shouldn't be a method of `forestay.index` but rather `fotestay`
+- run all html into htmlSanitize filter to prevent xss
+- bug - Model collection not "uncheckable"
+- Descriptions and popovers in form